theantipopau/windows11nontouchgamingoptimizer/README.md

 2. Select C: drive → Configure
 3. Enable "Turn on system protection"
 4. Allocate 2-5GB space

+If you see a message about a service being disabled, open **services.msc** and set both **Volume Shadow Copy** and **Microsoft Software Shadow Copy Provider** to **Manual** (start them if necessary), then rerun option [3].
+The optimizer automatically attempts to start these services whenever it creates a restore point, but it cannot recover if they are removed or blocked by policy.

 ### **Comprehensive Logging**
 All actions are logged with timestamps to: